 Have you found yourself hunting down new and different recipes to cook lately?
 Have you been taking photos of your creations and sharing them on social media?
 Have you thought about shooting video of your meal prep, or perhaps even starting your own food blog or vlog?

 You’re not alone!
-Many people have spent significantly more time at home in 2020 due to the COVID-19 pandemic, meaning they’re preparing and eating more meals at home, and eating out less often.
+Many people have spent significantly more time at home due to the COVID-19 pandemic, meaning they’re preparing and eating more meals at home, and eating out less often.
 And to make mealtimes more fun, folks are trying out more new recipes — and sharing the results online.

 People have been taking photos of food for decades.
 While that used to mean more “commercial” food photography (think of advertising, menus and cookbooks), social media and smartphones have meant more and more everyday people sharing fancy desserts, big juicy burgers or artfully created salads online.
 And the pandemic has a lot of folks taking that to the next level, with dedicated social accounts, channels or blogs just for food.